ChrisArdon/CybersecurityZettelkasten-/Confidentiality.md

 # Confidentiality

 ### Confidentiality protects secrets
-Confidentiality is one of the core concepts of cybersecurity.
+Confidentiality is one of the core concepts of [[cybersecurity]].
 Simply put, confidentiality ensures that **[[secret information]] is protected from unauthorized disclosure**.
 Protecting confidentiality is a responsibility shared between technologists and everyone else in the organization.
 Clearly, cybersecurity professionals and other IT staff **bear the burden of ensuring that confidentiality controls are in place and functioning properly**.
 However, it's important to remember that everyone with access to sensitive information has a role to play in preserving the confidentiality of that [[data]].
+However, confidentiality is only one of three concepts that together make up de foundation of cybersecurity work.
+The remaining two principles, [[Integrity]] and [[Availability]], round out cybersecurity's well-known **"CIA Triad"**.
+Confidentiality controls protect against unauthorized use of information already in the hands of an institution, whereas *privacy protects rights of an individual* to control the information that the institutions collects, maintains and shares with others.
+One way to understand the relationship between [[privacy]] and confidentiality is that **privacy requirements dictate the types of authorization granted to information**, and confidentiality controls ensure that people and systems meet those privacy obligations.